About This Chapter

 7. Project Budgeting: Definition & Techniques

 Have you ever wondered how a project manager develops a budget?
-There are a few types of estimating techniques that a project manager can use to develop a budget and we are going to discuss them.
+There are a few types of estimating techniques that a project manager can use to develop a budget, and we'll discuss four of them in this lesson.

 8. Affinity Diagrams: Definition & Examples